 We probably took 100 pictures in this beautiful bay.
 It was really hard choosing only a few of them for this blog post…

 After our visit to the Cala Capreria we decided to visit the next two bays.
-We’ll post the photos of those bay in part 2.
+You can see the photos of those bays in part 2.